plappi/2050/menu/research.md

 **Working papers:**

-1. On optimal extraction under asymmetric information over reclamation costs, revise and resubmit, Journal of Economic Dynamics and Control <br/>
+1. On optimal extraction under asymmetric information over reclamation costs, accepted to Journal of Economic Dynamics and Control <br/>

 2. From cradle to grave?
 On optimal nuclear waste disposal, with Jussi Lintunen, submitted <br/>